Mercedes-Benz W201: 16v differences

 Due to their performance, the 16-valve cars were different from the other 190 models.
 The body kit on the 2.3-16 and 2.5-16 reduced the drag coefficient to 0.32, one of the lowest CD values on a four-door saloon of the time, whilst also reducing lift at speed.
-The steering ratio was quicker and the steering wheel smaller than that on other 190s, whilst the fuel tank was enlarged from 55 to 70 L. The Getrag 5-speed manual gearbox was unique to the 16-valve and featured a dog-leg change pattern, shifting down and left for first.
+The steering ratio was quicker and the steering wheel smaller than that on other 190s, whilst the fuel tank was enlarged from 55 to 70 L. The Getrag 5-speed manual gearbox was unique to the 16-valve and featured a dog-leg change pattern, shifting left and down for first.
 The gearchange quality was, however, noted as "notchy, balky", criticisms which weren't levelled at the BMW M3 (E30) which shared the same gearbox.
 An oil cooler was fitted to ensure sufficient oil cooling for the inevitable track use many of these cars were destined for.

 The strictly four-seater interior had standard sport size seats with strong side bolsters for front and rear passengers.
 Three extra dials - an oil temperature gauge, stopwatch and voltmeter - were included in the centre console.
 The 190 E 2.3-16 was available in only two colours, Blue-Black metallic (Pearl Black in the US), and Smoke Silver.
 The 2.5-16 added Almandine Red and Astral Silver.

 All 2.3-16-valve 190 models are fitted with a Limited Slip Differential (LSD) as standard.
 They were also available with Mercedes' ASD system which was standard equipment on the 2.5-16v.
 The ASD is an electronically controlled, hydraulically locking differential which activates automatically when required.
 The electronic control allows varied amounts of differential lock from the standard 15% right up to 100%.
 It is not a traction control system however, and can only maximize traction rather than prevent wheel spin.
 Activation of the ASD system is indicated by an illuminating amber triangle in the speedometer.

 The suspension on 16-valve models is modified from the standard 190 (W201).
 As well as being lower and stiffer, it has quicker dampers, larger anti-roll bars, harder bushings and hydraulic Self-levelling suspension (SLS) on the rear.
 This allows the rear ride height to remain constant even when the car is fully loaded.

 The 1984 Nürburgring Race of Champions, featuring current and former F1 drivers at the wheel of identical 190 E's, was held at the inauguration of the new, shorter Nürburgring.
 A then unknown Ayrton Senna took first place.

 Private Teams such as AMG later entered the 2.3-16 in touring cars races, especially the DTM.
 In the late 1980s, the 2.5-16 (never released in the United States) raced many times, against the similar BMW M3 and even the turbocharged Ford Sierra RS Cosworth.